Muqaddimah: Nomadic and sedentary societies

+Ibn Khaldun's sociological framework in the Muqaddimah contrasts nomadic life (badāwa) with sedentary life (ḥaḍāra).
+Within this specific context, he frequently utilizes the term ʿArab to designate nomadic pastoralists and desert dwellers.
+He attributes specific socio-political behaviors to these nomadic groups, asserting that their reliance on mobility and open plains shapes their approach to warfare and conquest.

+Regarding the expansion of nomadic tribes, he wrote:

-The Arab Bedouins dominate only of the plains, because they are, by their savage nature, people of pillage and corruption.
-They pillage everything that they can take without fighting or taking risks, then flee to their refuge in the wilderness, and do not stand and do battle unless in self-defense.
-So when they encounter any difficulty or obstacle, they leave it alone and look for easier prey.
-And tribes well-fortified against them on the slopes of the hills escape their corruption and destruction, because they prefer not to climb hills, nor expend effort, nor take risks.
+Arabs can gain control only over flat territory.
+This is because, on account of their savage nature [desert attitude], they are people who pillage and cause damage.
+They plunder whatever they are able to take without fighting or taking risks, and then flee to their refuge in the wilderness...
+Therefore, tribes that are defended against them by hills are safe from their destructiveness and depredations.

 On the Arab conquests of the 7th century:

 Religious propaganda gives a dynasty at its beginning another power in addition to that of the group feeling it possessed as the result of the number of its supporters ...
 This happened to the Arabs at the beginning of Islam during the Muslim conquests.
 The armies of the Muslims at al-Qadisiyah and at the Yarmuk numbered some 30,000 in each case, while the Persian troops at al-Qadisiyah numbered 120,000, and the troops of Heraclius, according to al-Waqidi, 400,000.
 Neither of the two parties was able to withstand the Arabs, who routed them and seized what they possessed.

 Ibn Khaldun devotes a substantial number of pages to the conquests of North Africa and the conflicts between the region's Berber inhabitants and the new Arab arrivals.
 According to the scholar Abdelmajid Hannoum, Ibn Khaldun's descriptions of the distinctions between Berbers and Arabs were meant to refer only to specific eras, and were misinterpreted by the translator William McGuckin de Slane as a more general "racial ideology that sets Arabs and Berbers apart and in opposition".